 Grand Keeper’s pitch was surrounded by high netting held up on the wooden floodlight pylons.
 It had a smaller pitch in use behind the entrance end goal, where there was also a small cover to accompany the snack bar.
 The main tenant of the ground appeared to be Khlong Samwa FC.

 Along the roadside of the venue were small changing facilities behind a small cover, where I grabbed a plastic chair.
-Either side was two covers, which I guess could be both for substitutes and coaches and spectators.
+Either side had two covers, which I guess could be for substitutes and coaches and spectators.
 The ground was surrounded by trees and bushes.

 City missed another good chance in a game played in excellent spirit with no dissent.
 It was a similar standard to higher-level local district league football back home.
 Of course, players of that standard are susceptible to the occasional howler, and so it proved.